SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/Extending-existing-Teams-Bot.md

 npm i adaptivecards@1.2.3 --save
 ```

 Then, open the **teamsBot.ts** file (or whatever name you gave to the main bot source code file) and add an import statement to import all the types needed by Bot Powered ACEs.
-The update source code file should look like the following one.
+The updated source code file should look like the following one.

 ```TypeScript
 import {